Prophetic Visions: Through a Glass Darkly

 —Psalm 136:13–15 CJB

 Psalm 136 is an antiphonal song, during which a cantor might have sung or chanted the first line of each verse and a choir of Levites the second.
 Its intent was to praise Almighty God, and any details included here that were not recorded in the Torah writings could conceivably be embellishment.
 Exodus does not state that Pharaoh drowned in the Sea (The Reed, or Red Sea), and my analysis (see Historic Anchors for Israel in Egypt) indicates that he did not.
-Furthermore, “swept Pharaoh and his army into the Sea” clearly contradicts the Exodus account.
-The Egyptian army followed the Israelites into the sea and the sea swept across them.
+Furthermore, “swept Pharaoh and his army into the Sea” clearly contradicts the Exodus account: The Egyptian army followed the Israelites into the sea and the sea swept across them.

 In the case of Job’s poetry, the important lessons have to do with God, His power, and His relationship to His creation.
 The conversations between the actors here (between Job and his wife and friends, or even the conversations between Job and God) were immaterial aside from their message and need not have been quoted exactly as literally spoken.
+These conversations may not have even taken place at all in reality, but the lessons they teach paint an unambiguous picture of God and His nature.

 The genres of Ezekiel